 - Proprietary technologies are owned by a single company e.g. pharmaceutical company that has a patent for a specific active ingredient.
 If competitors find this technology hard to replicate then a company has a long-term strategic advantage that enables it to earn higher profits than its competitors.

 - Infrastructural technologies provide far more value when shared than when used by a single company e.g. railroads.
 The value created by keeping this technology priority is insignificant compared to when it's shared.

 - These inherent characteristics and economics of infrastructural technologies, make it inevitable that technologies such as railroads, telephone lines or electricity will be shared and become part of the business infrastructure.

-- In the beginning, infrastructural technologies act more like a proprietary technologies, due to the fact that in these early stages, these are often limited in terms of access through physical limitations, intellectual property rights, high costs or simply a lack of standards.
+- In the beginning, infrastructural technologies act more like proprietary technologies, due to the fact that in these early stages, these are often limited in terms of access through physical limitations, intellectual property rights, high costs, or simply a lack of standards.
 It’s only during this time a company can gain a competitive advantage over its rivals.

 - By simply reducing a competitive advantage to the superior use of technology actually does companies a huge injustice.
 Their advantage comes from very distinctive and basic business models which were often developed before the use of any particular technology.

 - The potential for technology to create a strategic and differential competitive advantage for a company deteriorates as it becomes more accessible and affordable to all market participants.